-Timur’s Ben-Hur might not be as grand as William Wyler’s (or original novel, which inspire those adaptations).
-This version takes a creative liberty to deconstruct elements from both original source and the succesful film; only to reconstruct them into a lighter, colossal pop-corn flick, which serves nothing but mere entertainment.
+Timur’s Ben-Hur might not be as grand as William Wyler’s (or original novel, which inspires those adaptations).
+This version takes creative liberty to deconstruct elements from both original source and the successful film; only to reconstruct them into a lighter, colossal pop-corn flick, which serves nothing but mere entertainment.

 Ben-Hur alters some background stories to make it independently enticing; while at some parts it works, but not entirely.
 Judah Ben-Hur (Jack Huston) is still a Jewish prince and a half-brother of Messala (Toby Kebbell), a Roman-born.
 While it’s quite intriguing how they device such plot point to make the film feels more personal; the brotherhood between the two cannot really live up the expectation (meanwhile, in 1959 version, both main characters have never been more than close friends).

 In terms of production, this Ben-Hur feels like an inert manifestation of the story.
-It somehow fails to embrace the grandiosity of the story by crafting a minor-production compared to megaproduction of the 1959 classics.
+It somehow fails to embrace the grandiosity of the story by crafting a minor-production compared to the mega-production of the 1959 classics.
 The chariot race, which is supposed to be the climax, is crafted well – but not special.
-CGI-laden arena and action plus lacks of innovation drowns his climactic scene as the nadir, while it remains the best scene in this version of Ben-Hur.
+CGI-laden arena and action plus lack of innovation drown his climactic scene as the nadir, while it remains the best scene in this version of Ben-Hur.
 It’s not that it is bland – it is entertaining; the problem is: it shows how inert the filmmakers to embrace the grandiose and oversimplifies it for the sake of I-do-not-know, maybe, cutting corners or effectiveness.

 Action, Adventure, Drama, Adaptation, Remake Directed by: Timur Bekmambetov Written by: Keith R. Clarke, John Ridley based on novel by Lew Wallace Starred by: Jack Huston, Toby Kebbell, Rodrigo Santoro, Morgan Freeman Runtime: 125 mins Rated PG-13